kartograph/kartograph.org/docs/kartograph.py/index.md

         }
     }

-The old syntax is still supported (but possibly deprecated in the future).
-It accepts the layers as a list of dictionaries.
+For compatibility reasons, the old syntax is still supported (but possibly deprecated in the future).
+It accepted the layers as a list of dictionaries.
 You can name (and should) name the layer using ``layer.id``.

     {
         "layers": [{